 Among others : Antarctica (twice by icebreaker : first time : half circumnavigation along the Peninsula and in Ross Sea, second time : South Georgia, South Sandwich & Weddell sea), Geographic South Pole, Geographic North Pole (aboard a nuclear icebreaker), Peter 1st Island, South Orkneys Islands, Bouvetøya, Crozet & Kerguelen archipelagos, Amsterdam and St Paul islands, Pitcairn and its archipelago (Henderson, Ducie), St Helena Island (twice ; where Napoleon was kept prisoner by the British...), Ascension Island (twice), Franz Josef Islands, Wrangel Island, Ellesmere Island, Iles Eparses (Europa, Juan de Nova, Glorieuse, Tromelin), Wake Island, Clipperton (a remote French uninhabited atoll in Northeastern Pacific), Kanton (an atoll in the Phoenix Islands, Kiribati), Spratly Islands (Layang-Layang ; claimed by Malaysia, China, Taïwan, Vietnam & the Philippines), the Chagos archipelago (BIOT) ...

 Albania during the communist dictatorship, North Korea (twice, 2nd time for Kim il Sung's 100th birth anniversary celebrations), Turkmenistan under Nyazov’s dictatorship, Iraq under Saddam Hussein’s rule between the two Gulf wars, Iraqi Kurdistan in 2018, Saudi Arabia in 1996.
 I am quite interested in geopolitics ; I went to Berlin when the wall fell in November 1989, in Moscow for last communist May 1st celebrations (1989), in Rumania during the winter when Ceaucescu’s regime was toppled down.
 Also, even 'risky' countries : Afghanistan (2019), Somalia (2019), South Sudan (2020).
 I went also in Marquetalia, the FARC stronghold in the Andes in Colombia (2020). …

 Every year I try to see one or several carnivals ; among others : in South America (Rio, Oruro, Barranquilla), in the Caribbean (Trinidad, La Vega & Santiago in Dominican Republic; Jacmel, Port-au-Prince in Haiti …), in North America (New Orleans), in Belgium (Binche, Malmédy, Eupen, Aalst, Stavelot, La Louvière …), in Hungary (Mohacs), in the Netherlands (Maastricht), in Italy (Venice, Viareggio, carnivals in the Alps such as Tramin, Sardinia), in Switzerland (Basel, Luzern, Schwytz, Wyler ...), in Germany (Köln, Rottweil, Offenburg, Wolfach, Villingen, Elzach with every 7 yrs Burgerreiten, ...), in France (Dunkerque, Limoux, Cournonterral, Pézenas ...), in Slovenia (Ptuj), in Austria (Nassereith, Telfs, Ebensee), in Spain (Lanz, Cadiz, Tenerife), in Cabo Verde (Mindelo) …

-Among others : in Belgium (Fête des chats in Ypres, Holy Week in Lessines, Lumeçon in Mons, Fête de Saint Roch in Thuin ...), in Germany (Nikolospiel in Bad Mitterndorf, Easter in Bautzen), in Switzerland (Beromünster, end of year in Urnasch, Fire chariots in Liestal), Sri Lanka (Perahera in Kandy), in France (Holy Week in Corsica, La Sanch in Perpignan), in Spain (Fallas in Valencia, Semana Santa in Sevilla, in Lorca, in Murcia, in Zamora & Bercianos de Aliste, the 'castells -human towers- in Catalunya), in Italy (Holy Week in Taranto, Madonna che Scappa for Easter in Sulmona, many places in Sicily for Holy Week, Snake festival in Cocullo), in Japan (matsuris in Aomori, Osaka, Kochi & many other places, a great country for festivals!), in Indonesia (Pesola in Sumba Island), in Niger (Guerewol, an amazing ritual courtship competition), in Mongolia (Naadam and 1000 camels festival), in Nepal (Indra Jatha …), in India (Hornbill festival …), in Ethiopia (Timkat at Lalibela), in Bhutan (tsechus), in Peru (ritual of yearly reconstruction of the Q'eswachaca Inca bridge, the Qoylluri'ti - largest pilgrimage in Latin America with strong Inca influences -, the Inti Raymi ...) ...
+Among others : in Belgium (Fête des chats in Ypres, Holy Week in Lessines, Lumeçon in Mons, Fête de Saint Roch in Thuin ...), in Germany (Nikolospiel in Bad Mitterndorf, Easter in Bautzen), in Switzerland (Beromünster, end of year in Urnasch, Fire chariots in Liestal), Sri Lanka (Perahera in Kandy), in France (Holy Week in Corsica, La Sanch in Perpignan), in Spain (Fallas in Valencia, Semana Santa in Sevilla, in Lorca, in Murcia, in Zamora & Bercianos de Aliste, the 'castells -human towers- in Catalunya), in Italy (Holy Week in Taranto, Madonna che Scappa for Easter in Sulmona, many places in Sicily for Holy Week, Snake festival in Cocullo), in Japan (matsuris in Aomori, Osaka, Kochi & many other places, a great country for festivals !), in Indonesia (Pesola in Sumba Island), in Niger (Guerewol, an amazing ritual courtship competition), in Mongolia (Naadam and 1000 camels festival), in Nepal (Indra Jatha …), in India (Hornbill festival …), in Ethiopia (Timkat in Lalibela), in Bhutan (tsechus), in Peru (ritual of yearly reconstruction of the Q'eswachaca Inca bridge, the Qoylluri'ti - largest pilgrimage in Latin America with strong Inca influences -, the Inti Raymi ...) ...